SignPath/Website-old/src/features/maturity.md

 Assuming FIPS 140-2 Level 2 or higher.

-* While the private key cannot be retreived from the USB device, the device itself must be kept secure.
+* While the private key cannot be retrieved from the USB device, the device itself must be kept secure.
 Since USB devices can easily be removed, this basically rules out permanent installation on build machines unless additional physical security measures are taken.
 * Access to private keys is usually protected with proprietary password protection.
 Password entry is usually designed for manual usage scenarios such as authentication or signing of documents.
 USB HSM tokens do not usually provide secure authentication for automated scenarios.
 * Unless the USB device has a proprietary logging mechanism, key abuse cannot be detected.